Application process for PGY-1 positions.

 - Applicant Interview

-The interviews are conducted in conjunction with the students’ visit to campus on the dates noted above.
-The interview process for each applicant includes a short presentation about the program, a question & answer session, resident directed tours, an individual interview with the chairman and a panel interview.
+The interview process for each applicant includes a panel interview with faculty and question and answer session with current residents in the program.
 The panel interview is integral to determining the candidates thinking process and fit for the program.

 After all interviews are completed, the faculty meet to go over scoring from the teams and interviews.
 A final match list is then developed and submitted.
 No additional contact is necessary after the interviews.